-The Bakersfield College Library offers research workshops for students.
+The Bakersfield College Library offers library research skills workshops on various topics.

 Workshops are one hour in length.

 Workshops are held in L 217 on the second floor of the library.

 All include an in-class, hands-on exercise.

 Don’t be late - no admission 5 minutes after start time.

 Although rare, classes may be cancelled or rescheduled.
 Check InsideBC for more information or for changes to this schedule or follow the library on Twitter -- @LibraryatBC.